Analysis: Bumpy road ahead for Biden’s infrastructure plan

 Senate Minority Leader Mitch McConnell of Kentucky called the plan a “Trojan horse” for tax hikes.
 Trump issued a statement saying the big winner would be China because U.S. jobs would move overseas due to higher taxes.

-“It is the exact OPPOSITE of putting America First—it is putting America LAST!”
-Trump, whose own repeated attempts at an “infrastructure week” failed to capture political momentum and became something of a punchline.
+“It is the exact OPPOSITE of putting America First—it is putting America LAST!” said Trump, whose own repeated attempts at an “infrastructure week” failed to capture political momentum and became something of a punchline.

 Some Democratic lawmakers, on the other hand, fear Biden’s plan does too little over eight years.
 Others see it as a chance to tinker by repealing the $10,000 taxpayer limit on deducting state and local taxes, or SALT, that was instituted under Trump.
 Each possible Democratic defection matters because vacant seats leave House Democrats with the thinnest of majorities.
 And in the evenly split Senate, Democrats must rely on Vice President Kamala Harris’ tie-breaking vote for their edge.